liubin/doc-convertor/README.md

 docker-pdf-convertor
 ====================

-With libre office installed on CentOS, and also can upload to qiniu cloud stoarge.
+With libre office installed on CentOS, and also can upload to qiniu cloud storage.

 # How to use